Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 * OAuth 2.0 Password Grant
 * OAuth 2.0 Client Credentials Grant
-* OpenID Connect 1.0 / OAuth 2.0 Authorization Code Flows
+* OpenID Connect 1.0/OAuth 2.0 Authorization Code Flows
 * JWT Bearer Tokens (both signature and claims validations)
 * OAuth 2.0 Introspection (verifying opaque tokens)
 * Kong OAuth 2.0 Authentication Plugin issued tokens
 * Refreshing expired access token with refresh token, if available
-* Session authentication with a HTTP Only session cookie sent by this plugin
+* Session authentication with an HTTP Only session cookie sent by this plugin

-This plugin **exchanges** credentials and injects **access token** as a **bearer** token into `Authorization` HTTP header.
+This plugin **exchanges** credentials and injects **access token** as a **bearer** token into an `Authorization` HTTP header.

 ### Configuration Parameters

 As OpenID Connect can be used in many ways, the plugin has many parameters.
 Some of the settings are used only in some flows, and others are used more broadly.
 Generally speaking, while parameters are optional, requirements will vary depending on your use case and identity provider.

 #### Important Configuration Parameters

-This plugin contains many configuration parameters that might look frightening at the start.
+This plugin contains many configuration parameters that might seem overhwelming at the start.
 The reason for this number of attributes is that this plugin is for multi-authentication and supports JWT, OAuth 2.0, and OpenID Connect authentication.

 The first parameter you should configure is:
-`config.issuer`
+`config.issuer`.

 This parameter tells the plugin where to find discovery information, and it is the only required parameter.
 You should specify the `realm` or `iss` for this parameter if you don't have a discovery endpoint.

-Next, you should decide what authentication methods you want to use with this plugin, so please configure:
+Next, you should decide what authentication methods you want to use with this plugin, so configure: `config.auth_methods`.
-`config.auth_methods`

 That parameter should contain only the authentication methods that you want to use; otherwise, you unnecessarily widen the attack surface.

-In many cases, you also need to specify `config.client_id`, and if your IdP/OP requires authentication, .e.g, on a token endpoint, you will need to specify `config.client_secret` too.
+In many cases, you also need to specify `config.client_id`, and if your IdP/OP requires authentication, such as on a token endpoint, you will need to specify `config.client_secret` too.

-If you are using a public IdP, such as Google, you should limit the audience with:
-`config.audience_required` to contain only your `config.client_id`.
+If you are using a public IdP, such as Google, you should limit the audience with `config.audience_required` to contain only your `config.client_id`.
 You may also need to adjust `config.audience_claim` in case your IdP doesn't follow OpenID Connect standards.

 Also if you are using Kong in DB-less mode with declarative configuration, you should set up `config.session_secret` if you are using the session authentication method.
-Otherwise each of your Nginx workers across all your nodes would encrypt and sign the cookies with their own secrets.
+Otherwise, each of your Nginx workers across all your nodes would encrypt and sign the cookies with their own secrets.

-We suggest you start with these properties and test that the flows or authentication methods work, before diving to other configuration settings.
-Below we document all the configuration options.
+We suggest you start with these properties and test that the flows or authentication methods work before diving to other configuration settings.
+All of the configuration options are described below.

 Please configure:
 1. `config.issuer`